UP to 'completely seal' COVID-19 hotspots in 15 districts

 During this time, no person will be allowed to move out of their homes.
 All essential services will be delivered at home and the curfew passes will also be reviewed.
 This was informed by UP Chief Secretary Rajendra Kumar Tiwari.

-The state home secretary will be making further clarifications on the orders in the press conference scheduled to take place at 4 pm, today.
+The state home secretary will be making further clarifications on the orders later in the day.